 I don't mean to overstate the case.
 There's definitely something to be said for time away from the kids.
 And obviously the kids shouldn't be part of certain more "grown up" cruise activities, like barhopping, casino action or late-night discos.
-But a relatively recent trend in cruising -- offering activities for parents and kids to participate in together -- is catching hold and there can be great joys in the experience.
+But a relatively recent trend in cruising -- offering activities for parents and kids to participate in together -- has caught hold, and there can be great joys in the experience.

-Mega-lines Disney, Royal Caribbean, NCL and Carnival are still nautical miles ahead of the pack in terms of the programming for families.
+Mega-lines Disney, Royal Caribbean, Norwegian, Princess and Carnival are still nautical miles ahead of the pack in terms of the programming for families.
 Of course, the challenge for the cruise lines is to find the right balance in their family programming: to not only offer activities that can suit specific age groups, but also deliver choices with broad appeal.
-It's relatively easy to develop activities that appeal to a narrow band of ages: the toddler set or teens or whatever.
+It's relatively easy to develop activities that appeal to a narrow band of ages (e.g. the toddler set or teens).
 But it can be a tricky business to try to excite youth sensibilities and energy levels without infantilizing the adults -- or, conversely, to keep the adults engaged but not bore the kids silly.

 Here are some questions to ask if you're planning to cruise with your family -- and want to make the most of your time together:

 Are there specific programs for families (as opposed to just kids)?
 What are they?

 Are children welcome at traditional "grown up" activities?
 I heard about one mother whose 10-year-old really loved High Tea, for example (and he was the only kid in the room).
 Kids also might like cooking demonstrations, bingo or evening cabaret or magic shows.
 Just make sure you understand what's appropriate to attend with the kids.